sonsandco/django-shoptools/README.md

 Currently there are various feature branches (i.e. vouchers, accounts) - theoretically, you should be able to merge the branches you want into your checkout to get those features.
-When hacking on this repo, try to keep things separated in this way as much as possible.
+Realistically however, master will probably just end up tracking the last project and will include all the different features.